Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Proposed Methodology

 \subsubsection{Stage attention}

-Each stage attention module (i.e., pink blocks in Fig. \ref{fig:archi}) has a SCADW block with a stride of 2 followed by a convolution-transformer hybrid block.
-Inspired by the MobileViT architecture \citep{mehta2021mobilevit}, we apply the convolutions and transformers simultaneously to learn the local and global representations of an input skin lesion image with fewer parameters.
-The convolution-transformer hybrid (CTH) block steadily conducts unfolding, transformer encoding and folding like standard convolutions \citep{mehta2021mobilevit}.
-Recently, vision transformers (ViTs) utilising multi-head self-attention mechanisms have shown great potential in classification tasks \citep{dosovitskiy2020image}.
-The CTH block also consists of a multi-head self-attention followed by a multilayer perceptron (MLP) layer.
+Each stage attention module (i.e., lower left in Fig. \ref{fig:archi}) has a SCADW block with a stride of 2 followed by a convolution-transformer hybrid block.
+We apply the convolutions and transformers simultaneously to learn the local and global representations of an input skin lesion image with fewer parameters.
+The convolution-transformer hybrid (CTH) block (i.e., pink blocks in Fig. \ref{fig:archi}) utilised consecutive modules to process feature maps before and after encoding.
+The CTH block consists of a multi-head self-attention (MHSA) followed by a multilayer perceptron feed forward (FFN) layer, which is regarded as vision trasnformer (ViT).
+ViT learns long-range spatial dependence among encoded patches, which is shown in Fig. \ref{fig:sa} (a).
+To integrate local features, local correlation through standard convolution is applied before and after the ViT module in the CTH block, which is illustrated by Fig. \ref{fig:sa} (b).
 Furthermore, we also add a skip connection to link the input and output of the CTH block.
 Stage attention module thoroughly rearranges feature maps by downsizing feature maps, and the CTH block further extracts the processed features.
-Thus,each stage attention is regarded as a {\bf critical learning stage} in HierAttn.
+Thus, each stage attention module is regarded as a {\bf critical learning stage} in HierAttn.
+The CTH block bottleneck can be formulated as: